 - Is it responsible to invoke Canadian multiculturalism when the hate speech we’re dealing with is anti-Indigenous?
-Isn’t multiculturalism itself an extremely fraught concept?
-How can a Settler Canadian formulation of nationhood respect Indigenous knowledges, or are we using this construction to legitimize our claim to stolen land?
+How is multiculturalism itself a fraught concept in this context?
+Can a Settler Canadian formulation of nationhood respect Indigenous knowledges, or are we using this construction to legitimize our claim to stolen land?

 - Do white people really have a right to be here in this territory?
 What are the checks on those rights?
 How do most Maritimers understand their rights?
 Talk about the pre-confederation (Peace and Friendship) treaties.

 - What other signs challenge the claim that Indigenous people are “welcome” on these campuses?
 According to a 1788 report called “Progress of New Brunswick,” the schools in this province were created “with a view of Civilizing the Indian natives and thereby making them useful inhabitants.”
 How, specifically, have the goals of our education system changed, and is assimilation into Settler Canadian society truly no longer one of those goals?
 How many UNB and STU departments employ Indigenous people?
 What percentage of UNB and STU courses are primarily designed to respect and further Indigenous thought?
 How are BIPOC students to infer, from the all-and-majority white makeup of most of these departments, that they are in fact “welcome”?
 We (settlers) rip down these signs when we find them, we “investigate,” and we distance ourselves from their hateful messages, but in what ways are we simultaneously complicit in their rhetoric?